Heading on a road trip? Get the car & family ready with this free printable road trip planner and tips for what to do before a long car trip!

 But I know it won't last long --

-We're waiting to hear about college acceptances, looking into a few new attractions and counting the days until Spring Break (less than a month away for us!) which means things are going to pick up quickly!
+We're waiting to hear about college acceptances, looking into a few new attractions and counting the days until Spring Break (less than a month away for us!)

 And I can smell an AWESOME family road trip somewhere in the near future.